tbobm/my_deployer/README.md

 With the host:
 - [x] Access a remote host using SSH
+- [x] Connect to the remote Docker client

 With the user:
-- [ ] Provide a friendly logging interface
+- [x] Provide a friendly logging interface
 - [ ] \(_optional): Enable a verbose mode (0 or 1) to display remote log_

 ### Config